 Assessment in English at Key Stage 3

 Throughout each unit of work, students complete a range of formative assessments such as multiple choice questions, comprehension questions, descriptive writing and analytical writing so we can continually assess the progress students are making.
 Students will also complete a summative assessment, which is graded using our KS3 grading criteria: Bronze, Silver, Gold or Platinum.
-Such summative assessments will be used to make an overall judgement on your child’s progress at their three assessment points throughout the year.
+The wide range of assessments are used to make an overall judgement on your child’s progress at their three assessment points throughout the year.

 Every term, students in year 7, 8 and 9 complete a STAR Reading Test.
 This interactive test is completed online and tests students’ ability to read and comprehend what they have read.
 The STAR Reading Test generates a reading age for each student, which demonstrates their reading ability.
 As well as the range of reading which takes place in lessons and with our class readers, students in years 7 and 8 also have a fortnightly reading lesson.
 This lesson is dedicated to students following the Accelerated Reader programme which allows them to quiz and test their understanding of a book they have just read as well as building up the amount of words they have read.

 Key Stage 4

 At Key Stage 4, students have nine English lessons every fortnight as they prepare for their GCSE examination.
 In English, students have the opportunity to achieve two GCSEs: one in Language and one in Literature.
 As they enter into Year 10, students will begin to apply their knowledge and skills built up throughout Key Stage 3 in order to access a range of texts across a variety of genres.